 Hospice management software is designed to help hospice organizations manage patient care.
 The software includes features such as an Palliative Performance Scale (PPS) tracking, which allows hospice staff to document patient status in a secure, centralized system.
 The software can also create care plans and track patient progress.

-In addition, some hospice management software also includes additional tools for volunteer management and fundraising, giving hospice organizations of all sizes a single place to manage their entire organization.
+In addition, some hospice management software like Sumac’s Palliative Care & Hospice Software also includes additional tools for volunteer management and fundraising, giving hospice organizations of all sizes a single place to manage their entire organization.

 #1 Client History Tracking

 One of the most important features of hospice software is the ability to track a patient’s medical history.
-This includes their diagnosis, physician, next of kin, family, decision-makers, and other relevant information.
+This includes:

 If you have clients who are involved with your nonprofit over a long period of time, and have different staff working with them, tracking their history will ensure no information is lost over time, even with staff turnover.